 The new, high-capacity trains have:

-- Seven fully interconnected, walk-through carriages.
-These will be converted to nine carriages
+- Seven or nine fully interconnected, walk-through carriages.
+The shorter trains will all be converted to nine carriages

 - More standing room with a mixture of seating types

 - Four dedicated wheelchair spaces as well as separate multi-use spaces which can also be used for buggies, luggage and bicycles

 Three sets of double doors along each carriage make it quicker and easier for customers to get on and off the train.
 Intelligent lighting and temperature control on the driver-operated trains help to regenerate electricity back into the supply when braking and use up to 30% less energy.

 Building the new trains